 Laughing a lot

 There aren’t many school teachers on the LiveWires team, so you wouldn’t be alone!
-You will normally be responsible for up to 3 or 4 young people at a time (that is, probably up to about 8 people in a group, with two team members).
+You will normally be responsible for up to 3 or 4 young people (YP) at a time (that is, probably up to about 8 people in a group, with two team members).
 During their time in a technical group, the young people will normally attempt to complete a project of some kind, for example, write a computer game, produce a short video, or record a song in the recording studio.

 Around a month before Livewires starts, we have a planning weekend where training is given on a number of subjects, as well as having a chance to meet the rest of the team and plan for the activities that will be taking place.